Perhaps you’re taking your first step towards a career in product management—or you’re already a product manager and want to upskill.

 Like many of the product management schools on our list, BrainStation also offers regular free events for those looking to dip their toe into product management before signing up for a course.

-Berkeley Executive Education has two online programs available within the field of product management: Product Management Studio and Customer Obsessed Design for Product Management.
+Berkeley Executive Education has one main online program available within the field of product management: Product Management Studio.

 The Product Management Studio course is an 8-week online program which costs $3,750 USD.
 It promises an immersive learning experience which will teach you the skills needed to create product teams and experiences that balance customer empathy and data-based decision making.